kamekaze-world/ikemenrematch/README.md

 Use the rematch_pre_1225.lua, add the values below to your system.def

 ### If you're using nightly AFTER 12/2025
+Use the rematch_new_pre3626.lua, keep the rematch.def in your mods folder

+### If you're using nightly AFTER 3/6/2026
-Use the rematch_new.lua, keep the rematch.def in your mods folder
+Use the rematch_new_post_3626.lua, keep the rematch.def in your mods folder

 ## Description
 This mod adds rematch support to any fight unless specified otherwise